The WCA Guidelines supplement the WCA Regulations. Please see the Regulations for more information about the WCA.

 - Article E: Fewest Moves Solving

-- Article H: Multiple Blindfolded Solving
+- Article H: Multi-Blind Solving

 Article 1: Officials

-- 1h+) Competitors in the same group should use the same scramble sequences.
+- 1h+) RECOMMENDATION Competitors in the same group should use the same scramble sequences.
 Different groups should use different scramble sequences.

 Article 2: Competitors

-- 2c+) First-time competitors should register using their legal name.
+- 2c+) ADDITION First-time competitors should register using their legal name.
 They may register using a reasonable nickname, at the discretion of the WCA Delegate.

 Article 3: Puzzles

-- 3a+) Competitors may use puzzles of any reasonable size, at the discretion of the WCA Delegate.
+- 3a+) CLARIFICATION Competitors may use puzzles of any reasonable size, at the discretion of the WCA Delegate.

-- 3a++) By default, a competitor should use the same puzzle for consecutive attempts in a speed solving round.
+- 3a++) ADDITION By default, a competitor should use the same puzzle for consecutive attempts in a speed solving round.
 A competitor may switch puzzles between attempts, at the discretion of the judge or WCA Delegate.

 Article 4: Scrambling